venturedrake/laravel-crm/README.md

 The free Laravel CRM you have been looking for, this package will add CRM functionality to your laravel projects or can be used as a complete standalone CRM built with Laravel.

-> ⚠️ Warning: This is a pre-release version that is not recommended for production use just yet.

 ## Use Cases

 - Use as a free CRM for your business or your clients